Robots Build Kids!

 The Level Up Robots team has several years of success leading and coaching robotics teams to succes, and teaching kids robotics, teamwork and leadership skills, at elementary, middle school and high schools levels.

-Tom WaltonHead Coach Coach Tom Walton is a professional software developer with 24 years of professional experience.
+Tom WaltonHead Coach Coach Tom Walton is a professional software developer with 25 years of professional experience.
 Tom began coaching and mentoring robotics teams nine years ago.
 He has worked with competitive teams at both the high school and middle school levels, coaching his students to nine robotics team awards, including two Kansas state championships.
-Tom has been on the organizing committee for the Kansas City Developer Conference for two years and a conference speaker several times over.
+Tom has been on the organizing committee for the Kansas City Developer Conference for three years and a conference speaker several times over.
 Students with robotics experience may recognize him as a FIRST Lego League judge and/or head referee.

 Jeannie MerrittCoach Coach Jeannie Merritt is a certified teacher with 20+ years of experience, including five as a robotics coach.
 She has a passion for experiential learning for all students.
 Jeannie is entering her sixth year as a robotics mentor.